Click To Call: (973) 377-7377

 Federally Protected Classes

-The Federal Fair Housing Act protects individuals from housing discrimination based on several federally protected classes.
+The Federal Fair Housing Act protects individuals from rent discrimination based on several federally protected classes.
 These protected classes include:

 • Race